awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-cli.md

 The AWS CLI does not support streaming transcriptions\.

 Before you continue, make sure you've:
-+ Uploaded your media file into an S3 bucket\.
-If you're unsure how to create an S3 bucket or upload your file, refer to [Create your first S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html) and [Upload an object to your bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/uploading-an-object-bucket.html)\.
++ Uploaded your media file into an Amazon S3 bucket\.
+If you're unsure how to create an Amazon S3 bucket or upload your file, refer to [Create your first Amazon S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/creating-bucket.html) and [Upload an object to your bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/uploading-an-object-bucket.html)\.
 + Installed the [AWS CLI](getting-started.md#getting-started-api)\.

 You can find all AWS CLI commands for Amazon Transcribe in the [AWS CLI Command Reference](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/transcribe/index.html#cli-aws-transcribe)\.